Shibaura-WebDesign-2024/Assignment-3/README.md

 Notice that we didn’t touch a single character of the document markup (HTML) in the process.
 That’s the beauty of keeping style separate from structure.

-Don’t forget to save the file as “index.html” in the folder “part1”.
-Make sure you double check by accessing the link by yourself too.

 ![image](https://github.com/Shibaura-WebDesign-2024/Assignment-3/assets/167287319/eafb9a30-3991-487f-8b6d-7c8af2358127)